 What about the restrictions when it comes to fish?

-There are however some specific restrictions when it comes to offering different types of fish to different groups of the population, especially young children and pregnant women.
+There are some specific restrictions when it comes to offering different types of fish to different groups of the population, especially young children and pregnant women.

 I have summarised these in the table below which breaks down the type of fish and age group so you can easily see if you need to be restricting the amount of fish that you’re eating or offering to young children.